Government plans network of over 400 remote working hubs

 The key was to make sure “we have the right hubs in the right places for the right purposes,” he said.

+In Budget 2021 €5 million was allocated for the development of remote hubs and Minister for Rural and Community Development Heather Humphreys has made the rollout of these centres a ministerial priority.

-She is also understood to have spoken to Minister for Public Expenditure Michael McGrath about the possibility of civil servants using the hubs to work remotely.
+She is also understood to have spoken to Minister for Public Expenditure Michael McGrath about the possibility of civil servants using them to work remotely.

-In some cases, the hubs would dovetail with Broadband Connection Points (BCPs) being rolled out under the Government’s €3 billion National Broadband Plan (NBP), Mr O’Connor said.
+In some cases, the hubs would dovetail with Broadband Connection Points (BCPs) being rolled out under the Government’s €3 billion National Broadband Plan (NBP).

 Project